evhub/coconut/HELP.md

 ```
 This `quick_sort` algorithm uses a bunch of new constructs, so let's go over them.

-First, the `::` operator, which appears here both in pattern-matching, and by itself.
+First, the `::` operator, which appears here both in pattern-matching and by itself.
 In essence, the `::` operator is `+` for iterators.
 On its own, it takes two iterators and concatenates, or chains, them together.
 In pattern-matching, it inverts that operation, destructuring the beginning of an iterator into a pattern, and binding the rest of that iterator to a variable.

 Which brings us to the second new thing, `match ... in ...` notation.
 The notation
 ```python